We live in a culture where the predominant medical system is reactive to our bodies’ breakdowns.

-> A functional medicine practitioner will diagnose and treat specific conditions using natural ingredients, but they do much more than that.
+A functional medicine practitioner will diagnose and treat specific conditions using natural ingredients, but they do much more than that.
 Think of them as a collaborative partner that helps you understand how your body works and create a plan for long-term wellness as well as accomplish symptomatic relief.
-They will help you fix the root causes of health issues, not throw a Band-Aid over them with magic bullet prescriptions – natural or synthetic that only target symptomatic relief.
+They will help you fix the root causes of health issues, not throw a Band-Aid over them with magic bullet approaches that only target symptomatic relief.

 If you are feeling stuck or frustrated by the care you get now, you might be ready for a more proactive and adaptable plan that helps you take charge of your health.
 This is what you can expect from a well trained and experienced functional medicine practitioner.